vbtechmatrix/Gauge-Designer-Studio-GDS-/README.md

 This app was born out of necessity: the need to use my own designs in my driving sim's custom tachometer.
 I tried other generic drawing software, but it was difficult, imprecise, and frustrating.
 So I decided to share my work with others as well.
 Whether designing sporty custom graphics or simply reproducing existing ones for repairs, the results came out as perfect replicas.

+## Contacts
+If you have some suggestions or improvements, feel free to write an e-mail to logigamer2007@gmail.com.
+I'm available at any hour of any day.
+Immediate response up to 1 or 2 days, in mostly cases i respond in some hours.

 ## Main features
 - **Project tab:** The main tab where you can save and load your design, undo and redo changes, change the language (currently English and Italian only), swap the unit with a ratio (pixels or centimeters), and adjust final export settings and formats.